Forest Service, USDA.

 Proposed Action.
 Basically, the proposal would provide approximately 110-130 miles of interlinking trails in three main areas with associated staging areas.
 The trail system would vary in skill level and density to match the terrain, design of the staging areas, and to provide an opportunity for beginner through advanced riding experiences.
 Where redundant access exists, or user-created trails are in undesired locations (such as within riparian resources or desired wildlife habitat), closure and rehabilitation/restoration would be performed on 50 miles.
 To balance the increase open road/trail density associated with a designated trail system, approximately 65 miles of roads would be closed.
 A general season of use would be May 1 through October 31.

 Comment.
-Public comments about this proposal are requested in order to assist in identifying issues, determine how to best manage the resources, and to focus the analysis.
+Public comments about this proposal are requested in order to Start Printed Page 8497assist in identifying issues, determine how to best manage the resources, and to focus the analysis.
 Comments received to this notice, including names and addresses of those who comment, will be considered part of the public record on this proposed action and will be available for public inspection.
 Comments submitted anonymously will be accepted and considered; however, those who submit anonymous comments will not have standing to appeal the subsequent decision under 36 CFR parts 215.
 Additionally, pursuant to 7 CFR 1.27(d), any person may request the agency to withhold a submission from the public record by showing how the Freedom of Information Act (FOIA) permits such confidentiality.
 Persons requesting such confidentiality should be aware that, under FOIA, confidentiality may be granted in only very limited circumstances, such as to protect trade secrets.
 The Forest Service will inform the requester of the agency's decision regarding the request for confidentiality, and where the request is denied the agency will return the submission and notify the requester that the comments may be resubmitted with or without name and address within a specified number of days.